LucaCanali/Miscellaneous/Spark_Physics/README.md

      - You can use Spark and the Laurelin library, as detailed in [this note on converting from ROOT format](Spark_Root_data_preparation.md)
      - You can use Python toolkits, notably uproot and awkward arrays, as in this [example of how to use uproot](Uproot_example.md)
   - **How to read files via the XRootD protocol**
+    - This allows to read files from URLs like `root://eospublic.cern.ch/..`
-    - This is relevant for CERN opendata, typically shared at URLs like `root://eospublic.cern.ch/..`
+      - It is used extensively for HEP data and it is relevant for CERN opendata too
+      - CERN users can use this also to access [CERNBOx](https://cernbox.cern.ch)
     - You can use Apache Spark with the [Hadoop-XRootD connector](https://github.com/cerndb/hadoop-xrootd)
     - You can use the toolset from [XRootD project](https://xrootd.slac.stanford.edu/)
       - CLI example: `xrdcp root://eospublic.cern.ch//eos/opendata/cms/derived-data/AOD2NanoAODOutreachTool/Run2012BC_DoubleMuParked_Muons.root .`